New York Reckless Endangerment

 A charge of Reckless Endangerment can occur in relation to a variety of crimes, such as Domestic Violence, construction accidents or car accidents.
 Reckless Endangerment is a class A misdemeanor, but depending on the circumstances can be increased to a felony.
 The crime will be considered a felony where the defendant’s actions display an indifference for human life, and creates a risk of death, or where a weapon was used.

 If you or a loved one has been charged with Reckless Endangerment it is important to discuss your case with a New York Reckless Endangerment Lawyer right away.
-Contact the Law Offices of Elliott Adler.
-P.C. today for legal guidance and a free consultation.
+Contact the Law Office of Barry C. Weiss P.C. today for legal guidance and a free consultation.
 We handle criminal cases in Westchester County, as well as Nassau County and Suffolk County on Long Island.
 The firm also litigates criminal cases in the Bronx, Brooklyn, Staten Island, Queens and Manhattan in New York City.
 Call us to schedule a free consultation at 212.785.1300.